mschwemer/mtug_20170404_typo3cms8lts/README.md

 You are welcome to use and or modify it.
 If you have any suggestions, please feel free to fork this repository and to provide pull requests.

+## How to use

+Just download it to your local machine and open the index.html file in your favourite browser.

+* Press "S" for the speaker notes
+* Move the main window to the presentation screen
+* Press "F" for Fullscreen mode
+* Use the arrow keys to navigate in the presentation

 ## reveal.js Framework

 The code of the presentation is based on reveal.js, an awesome and easy to use framework for